Chupi Chupi Aashey: Plot

 Two partners, Prabir and Kanika, start a hotel business and advertise through handbills.
-The name of the hotel is the Kalyaneshwari Health Resort.
-While at the same time, an unknown person commits a murder in Kolkata, and two workers find copies of that handbill which fell from the pocket of the murderer.
-The police decide to send a detective to the Kalyaneswari guest house to stop him from committing another murder.
+The name of the hotel is Kalyaneshwari Health Resort.
+At the same time, an unknown person commits a murder in Kolkata, and two workers find a copy of that handbill which fell from the pocket of the murderer.
+The police sends a detective, Inspector Ghoshal, to the Kalyaneswari guest house to prevent another murder.
 The guest house is surrounded by water due to heavy flooding.
 All communications gradually stop because of continuous rainfall.
-Before the flood, several guests, namely Dr. Bajpayee, Miss Dhar, Beni Babu, Radheshyam Viraswami, and Madhusudan Dutta had checked into the hotel.
-Most of the guests have a dark past and connections to each other by a mysterious incident at an orphanage.
+Before the flood, several guests, namely Dr. Bajpayee, Miss Dhar, Beni Babu, Radheshyam Viraswami, and Madhusudan Dutta, had checked into the hotel.
+Most of the guests have a dark past and are involved with a mysterious incident at an orphanage.
 All of them are masked with false names and identities.
-A police detective comes by a small boat, but the next day someone releases the boat.
-Meanwhile, the main culprit kills Miss Dhar in the guest house and tries for a second victim.
+The police detective comes by a small boat, but the next day someone releases the boat.
+Meanwhile, the main culprit kills Miss Dhar in her room.
+Prabir and Kanika start suspecting each other.
+Now it is upto Inspector Ghoshal to find the identity of the murderer.
+He prepares everyone for a final showdown with the culprit.